 David Robertson, MD, a former clinical researcher from Vanderbilt University, published a study where he demonstrated that taking caffeine in a dosage of 250 mg three times daily with meals develops caffeine tolerance and diminishes the caffeine effects.

 The first dose of caffeine significantly raised PRA (plasma renin activity).
 On the final day of caffeine administration, the response of PRA was markedly attenuated and not significant, says Dr. Roberston.

 My point is that you can take pre-workout after your workout, however, you should not take it every time you train.

 I like to take pre wokrouts after gym only when I know I need to be on top of the game.
 On the days when I stay home or don’t have much on my plate, I stick to coffee.

 Pre-workouts make me feel less hungry

 Another reason why I like to drink pre-workouts after my morning training is becasue they make me feel less hungry.
 Pre-workout stimulants contain caffeine that helps to increase peptide YY, the hormone that is responsible for satiety.

 Controlling your appetite is important for weight loss and weight management because it impacts how much food you want to eat.

 Of course, you can have similar appetite suppressant effects after drinking coffee or energy drinks.
 However, I don’t recommend doubling down on energy drinks.
 I much rather drink pre-workout after my workout becasue it has fewer additives like sodium benzoate and potassium sorbate.

-Learn more: Click here to learn more if “bang energy drinks are good for weight loss“
+Learn more: Click here to find out more if bang energy drinks are good for weight loss.